Mathematics MSc

 Course Overview - Mathematics MSc

-Build the foundations for a successful career by exploring the topics across pure and applied mathematics that align to your interests and goals.
+Build the foundations for a successful career by exploring the topics across pure mathematics, applied mathematics and statistics that align to your interests and goals.

-Our MSc Mathematics course gives you the freedom to choose from a variety of advanced modules across pure and applied mathematics, ranging from algebra and topology to financial mathematics and machine learning.
+Our MSc Mathematics course gives you the freedom to choose from a variety of advanced modules across pure mathematics, applied mathematics and statistics.
+You’ll have the opportunity to explore topics spanning algebra, topology, financial mathematics, machine learning, mathematical biology, medical statistics and time series.

 Course Information